 Before heading to Cuba, we checked into Kavia Cancun Hotel for a night.
 It wasn’t the best (wifi was shitty which meant I couldn’t download ANY Netflix series before Cuba and believe me – Fleabag on Amazon Prime got us through.
 I recommend 100% except the amazon factor so)

-When we got back from Cuba, I literally stayed in the Cancun Hostel going to the OXXO, Taqueria, Rooftop and my bunk for 5 days.
-I just… was mentally exhausted from Cuba and my body & mind were like nup!!! relax!!! do nothing.
+When we got back from Cuba, and after my friend left to return to Australia, I went for a walk to Marina Puerto Cancún in which I spent too much money at Sephora, walked around aimlessly and listened to podcasts.
+Mostly, I stayed in the Cancun Hostel going to the OXXO, Taqueria, Rooftop and my bunk for 5 days.
+I was just… mentally exhausted from Cuba and my body & mind were like nup!!! relax!!! do nothing.
 So that’s what I did.

 - Swimming with Whale Sharks : Availability : Daily (May 24 to September 17) Of course… we arrived into Cancun a DAY LATER.
 Unbelievable.
 Honestly.
 Please do your research into swimming with Whale Sharks and pick a tour that’s economically friendly, has a good reputation and follows rules & regulations.